sabifo4/BayesianInference_practicals/practical_sessions/day2/README.md

     ```

     Alternatively, you can edit this file using your preferred text editor (e.g., `vim`, `nano`, etc.).
+    > **Windows users**: we highly recommend you install the Windows Subsystem for Linux (i.e., WSL) on your PCs to properly follow this tutorial -- otherwise, you may experience problems with the Windows Command Prompt.
+Once you have the WSL installed, then download the source code and follow the instructions listed above.

+* Installation (C) for M1/M2 chips (Mac OSX): you will need to download the `dev` branch on the PAML GitHub repository and compile the binaries from the `dev` source code.
+Please [follow this link](https://github.com/abacus-gene/paml/tree/dev) and click the green button [`<> Code`] to start the download.
+You will see that a compressed file called `paml-dev.zip` will start to download.
+Once you decompress this file, you can go to directory `src` and follow the instructions in (B) to compile the binaries from the source code.

-* **`R`** and **`RStudio`**: please download [R](https://cran.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) as we will be using them throughout the practical.
+* **`R`** and **`RStudio`** (required only for "reproducible" analyses): please download [R](https://cran.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) as we will be using them throughout the practical.
 The packages we will be using should work with R versions that are either newer than or equal to v4.1.2.
 If you are a Windows user, please make sure that you have the correct version of `RTools` installed, which will allow you to install packages from the source code if required.
 For instance, if you have R v4.1.2, then installing `RTools4.0` shall be fine.
 If you have another R version installed on your PC, please check whether you need to install `RTools 4.2` or `RTools 4.3`.
 For more information on which version you should download, [please go to the CRAN website by following this link and download the version you need](https://cran.r-project.org/bin/windows/Rtools/).

     Before you proceed, however, please make sure that you install the following packages too: